berayboztepe/berayboztepe/README.md

 - :fallen_leaf: My Coursera and Udemy Courses' codes and some projects that belong to that courses
 - :evergreen_tree: Some code exercise solutions such as Project Euler, HackerRank, DailyCodingProblem etc.
 - :cactus: Deep learning projects (keras and tensorflow) which I did during my Erasmus+ Program.
+- :seedling: Also, codes and explanations for articles we have done as finishing projects and published.

 <br />